gchq/sleeper/docs/09-dev-guide.md

 there's a main method in the class `sleeper.build.maven.ShowInternalDependencies` to display the internal dependencies as a graph.

+If you'd like to pick up an open issue, see the [CONTRIBUTING](/docs/CONTRIBUTING.md) guide for more information.

 ## System Tests

 Sleeper's system tests can be used to measure the performance of the standard ingest and compaction components of